mottaquikarim/dev/blog/content/posts/the-semiprime-squared-sandwich.md

 By **distinct semiprimes**, I mean the three numbers have different prime factorizations.
 So \\((9, 10, 11)\\) would not count even if all three were semiprimes, because we want three genuinely different factorization patterns.

-Assume we are in the square case and write
+For the square case, let:

 $$
 n = r^2,
 $$

-so the triple becomes
+where \\(r\\) is prime.
+So the triple becomes

 $$
 (r^2,\ r^2+1,\ r^2+2).
 $$

-Now we squeeze this configuration using nothing more than parity (even/odd) and divisibility by 3.
+We will now analyze this configuration by applying the fundamental principles of divisibility by 2 and 3.

 ---